postmalloc/skeletonide/README.md

 # skeletonide
 Skeletonide is a parallel implementaion of Zhang-Suen morphological thinning algorithm written in Halide-lang.
-It can be used to fast skeletonization of binary masks.
+It can be used for fast skeletonization of binary masks.

 # Build